u-boot/u-boot/doc/board/ti/am335x_evm.rst

 * I2C, to talk with the PMIC and ensure that we do not run afoul of errata 1.0.24.

-When removing options as part of customization, CONFIG_EXTRA_ENV_SETTINGS will need additional care to update for your needs and to remove no longer relevant options as in some cases we define additional text blocks (such as for NAND or DFU strings).
-Also note that all of the SPL options are grouped together, rather than with the IP blocks, so both areas will need their choices updated to reflect the custom design.
+When removing options as part of customization, note that you will likely need to look at both `include/configs/am335x_evm.h`, `include/configs/ti_am335x_common.h` and `include/configs/am335x_evm.h` as the migration to Kconfig is not yet complete.

 NAND
 ----